Duel Blackjack: The Wildest Live Blackjack Table in the World

 • You cannot Bet Behind on your own hand.

-• If the player at that seat leaves the table or declines all bets, your wager is refunded in full.
+• If the player leaves the table or declines all bets, your wager is refunded in full.

 • If they surrender, you get half your bet back immediately.

-• The player still controls every move on their box.
-If they double, split, or take insurance, you can choose to follow each move with a toggle in Settings during Betting Time.
+• The player controls every move.
+If they double, split, or take insurance, you can follow each move with a toggle in Settings during Betting Time.

 • If they split and your "Bet Behind Split" toggle is off, you follow the first dealt card only.